 Section 8: Affordable Low-Income Housing

 Section 8 is a federal program that provides low-income families subsidized housing at private rental units.
-The section 8 housing program is the federal government's primary program for assisting very low-income families, seniors, and disabled individuals to afford decent, safe, and sanitary housing in the private market.
+The housing program is the federal government's primary program for assisting very low-income families, seniors, and disabled individuals to afford decent, safe, and sanitary housing in the private market.
 A section 8 voucher holder can generally pay no more than 30% of his/her monthly income towards rent, the housing authority covers the rest.

 There is normally a waiting list to receive section 8 vouchers that are administered by your local Public Housing Authority (PHA).
-The wait can vary from being a few months to several years.
+The wait can vary from a few months to several years.

 The section 8 application process can be confusing and complicated, but DoNotPay can help.